open-cogsci/osdoc/content/usage/sequences-and-loops.md

 A typical situation where a loop is `used` is to form a block of trials.
 In that case, the item-to-run is a trial sequence, which is called multiple times.
 This is illustrated in the screenshot below.

-:--
-cmd: figure
+%--
+figure:
+ id: FigLoopTable
-src: 2.png
+ source: 2.png
+ caption: |
-caption: A `loop` item provides a table in which you can define your independent variables.
+  A `loop` item provides a table in which you can define your independent variables.
---:
+--%

 In this example `loop`, three independent variables have been defined: `object`, `orientation`, and `correct_response`.
 There are eight different cycles, or combinations ('knife, left, z', 'knife, right, z', etc.).
 Because 'repeat' is set to 3, every combination is called three times.
 Therefore, the item *trial_sequence* is called 8 x 3 = 24 times.
 The 'order' is set to 'random', which means that a random cycle is selected (without replacement) for every call of the item *trial_sequence*.